 Substitutions and Variations

-How to Make these Cupcakes Vegan
+How to Make these into Vegan Cupcakes

 - Use a gluten free flour that’s free from dairy.